dandoc/2023OSSL/README.md

 # 2023OSSL
-this repo for oss class
+this is a repo for oss class